SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 ~A `flush()` method exists on all versions of Wire.h; indeed, `Stream` which it subclasses demands that - however very rarely is it actually implemented by anything other than Serial - (where there is a specific and very common use case for the concept that that flush function exposes.
 That is not the same as what the TWI flush command does.
 Where one must clear the buffer in a specific way (by waiting for it to empty) before doing things like going to sleep or performing a software reset, Serial.flush() is just the ticket.
 Wire has rarely implemented such a tool.
 If it weren't for an erratum, there would be an available command that the datasheets refer to as a "TWI_FLUSH" - this resets the internal state *of the master* - and at the Wire library level, the buffers wouldneed to be cleared too.
 That command is apparently intended for error handling.
 The hardware keeps track of activity on the bus (as required by the protocol), but misbehaving devices can confuse the master - they might do something that the specification says a device will will not do, or generate electrical conditions that the master is unable to interpret in a useful way - pins not reaching the logic level thresholds, malformed data and which may in turn leave it confused as to whether the bus is available.
 It might be necessary to call in an attempt to recover from adverse events, which has historically been a challenge for the Wire library.~

-A flush method exists, but it is totally non-functional.
-It is required to be present because it is an abstract method of stream, however, nothing about what this method ought to do is clear:
-* The stream API leaves the meaning of this "Flush()" unclear.
-* Serial, the only place where it is implemented has it mean "Block until the last byte jhas finished transmitting"
-* Meanwhile TWI provides a flush "command" - However it is aimed at an entirely different objective - clearing out error statii that have hosed the TWI and resetting the TWI master.
-Unfortunately, according to the errata it tends leave the TWI master in a bad state, the thing it was supposed to solve.
-So I don't think I want to implement that just yet.
+There are two issues that lead to this method being a stub (do-nothing method, required to subclass stream).
+First is the tension with between the hardware "flush" functionality, which according to the datasheet is intended to clear up detected bus errors, with the arduino API for HardwareSerial, the only stream where flush is generally implemented, where it instead waits for outgoing transmissions to finish.
+Secondly, either all, or all non-tinyAVR parts appear likely to be impacted by an erratum that renders the hardware mechanism less than useful: "Flush Non-Functional", which according to the errata sheets can in practice cause the very problem it was intended to solve, and advising us to disable and re-enable TWI master instead.

 It raises some very thorny questions: